rswinkle/sdl_img/README.md

 =============
 * Implement features I've always wanted in an image viewer
 * Relatively simple, short, readable code
+* Learn/Practice/Fun
 * Not focused on speed, if it's fast enough on my chromebook it's good enough

 Controls/Usage
 ==============
 ./sdl_img image_name.jpg

 Will open image_name.jpg.
-Left and Right (or Up and Down) will cycle through images in the directory of the original image (in alphabetical order.
-The center wheel can zoom in and out, and you can also drag to pan on a zoomed in image.
+On Windows that would be sdl_img.exe, but better to just right click on an image of each type and change the default application to be sdl_img.exe and then double clicking any image of that type will open it with sdl_img.

+* Left (or Up)      - Previous image(s) or pan if appropriate
+* Right (or Down)   - Next image(s) or pan if appropriate
+* +/-               - Zoom in/out
+* Mouse Wheel       - Zoom in/out
+* Left click + drag - Pan around a zoomed in image
 * A                 - Actual Size
 * F                 - Best Fit
 * ALT + F or F11    - Toggle Fullscreen
 * ESC               - Exit (or exit Slideshow mode then fullscreen)

 The unique features are being able to view more than a single image at once